 IVF Treatment Success Rates

-IVF success rates for women/AFAB under 35 years of age are approximately 45-50%.
-For Women between 42 to 45 years of age, this number drastically declines to about 10%-15%.
+IVF success rates for women/AFAB under 35 years of age are approximately 45-60%.
+For Women between 42 to 45 years of age, this number has a wide range from 0-60%.

 Chances of Having Multiple Pregnancies

 Since in many IUI and IVF procedures multiple eggs are used, you might wonder about the chances of having twins.
 Usually, these odds are fairly low — however, they do slightly vary between the two treatments.

 Chances of Twins or Triplets with IUI

 With IUI, it is not necessarily the procedure itself that leads to multiples pregnancies.
 Usually, this depends on the type of medication (if any) taken during this process.
 When taking any medication for IUI, it’s best to ask your doctor about the chances of multiple pregnancies to determine if this could be a possibility.